Nelson-Gon/manymodelr/.github/CONTRIBUTING.md

-# Contributing to mde
+# Contributing to manymodelr

-This document provides guidelines for contributions to mde.
+This document provides guidelines for contributions to manymodelr.

 **Kinds of contribution**